Shailshahvt/imdb-on-netflix/CONTRIBUTING.md

 - [ ] Test on Prime Video
 - [ ] Test on Disney+
 - [ ] Test on mobile Chrome (if applicable)
-- [ ] Test with different API keys
+- [ ] Test on different streaming platforms
 - [ ] Test with slow internet connection
 - [ ] Test with disabled cache